ericmedvet/2d-robot-evolution/README.md

 This experiment consists of 3 runs differing only in the randomSeed (`seed = [1:1:3]`).
 Instead of specifying three times the full content of a `run(...)` (that would have been different in just the random seed), here the [`*` operator](#the--and--operators) is used.

-The target robot is a $4 \times 3$ biped with a centralized brain consisting of an MLP; the brain exploits the sensors installed in the body: here distance (`s.s.d()`), area ratio (`s.s.ar()`), rotated velocity (`s.s.rv()`).
+The target robot is a $4 \times 3$ biped with a centralized brain consisting of an MLP; the brain exploits the sensors installed in the body: here distance (`s.s.d()`), area ratio (`s.s.ar()`), rotated velocity (`s.s.rv()`), and a source for a sinusoidal input (`s.s.sin()`).
 The available sensor builders are grouped in the [`sim.sensor`](assets/builder-help.md#package-simsensor) package (they correspond to methods of the utility class `Sensors` of 2dmrsim).
 The solver is a simple GA with a population of 25 individuals.
 The task is the one of locomotion on a flat terrain, lasting 15 simulated seconds.

 The experiment produces a CSV file located at `experiments/best-biped-mlp.txt`.
-The file will include also a column named `randomGenerator.seed` with the random seed of the run and a column `solver` with the solver (with a constant value, here).
+The file will include also a column named `randomGenerator.seed` with the random seed of the run and two columns `solver.mapper.target.body.shape` and `solver.mapper.target.function` with the solver details (each with a constant value, here).
 Moreover, it'll contain a column named `best→genotype→base64` with a base64 serialization of the genotype, i.e., the parameters of the MLP.
 This can be reused later for further analysis of the best individuals.

-The experiment also notifies about its progresses via Telegram.
+The experiment also produces a video for each of the best individual found at the end of the three runs.
-In particular, after each run, it takes the best individual and lets it run on a different terrain than the one it was evolved on (`s.t.hilly()` instead of `s.t.flat()`): the resulting video is sent on a chat with `chatId = "XXX"` (to be replaced with an actual number).
+Each best individual is made run on a different terrain than the one it was evolved on (`s.t.hilly()` instead of `s.t.flat()`): the resulting video is saved in the directory where the application is executed.
-The received video might look like this:
+The saved video might look like this:

 ![The text-based UI of `Starter`](assets/images/biped.gif)

-Note that this is the result of a rather short (`nEval = 500`) evolution; moreover, the best robot is here facing a terrain "it never saw" (more precisely, it and its entire ancestry never saw it) during the evolution.
+Note that this is the result of a rather short (`nEval = 1000`) evolution; moreover, the best robot is here facing a terrain "it never saw" (more precisely, it and its entire ancestry never saw it) during the evolution.

-Finally, the experiments also saves one video for each of the final best individuals: the saved video will be located the `experiments/`.

 #### Example 2: 10 runs with 3 VSR bodies on 2 terrains